kylecorry31/ScreenTime/README.md

 # Screen Time
 Track and view how much you use your computer.
-Records up to two weeks' usage (Up to 13MB).
+Records up to two weeks' usage.

 Designed for Linux.